tony-steckman/ynotwins/README.md

 # ynotwins
-A repository of early explorations into the world of game development.
+A repository documenting my early explorations into the world of game development.

 # first_acrade_game
 Very nearly a copy of this tutorial: